WANdisco/wandisco-documentation-ldm/docs/command-reference.md

 Migration verification commands are currently in preview, [this feature must be enabled before it can be used](./preview-features.md#migration-verifications).
 :::

 Add a migration verification for a specified migration.
 This will scan your source and target filesystems (in the migration path) and compare them for any discrepancies.
-The verification report will show the number of missing paths and files on the target filesystem and also the number of file size mismatches between the source and target.

-The verification report can be viewed by using [`migration verification show`](#migration-verification-show) (for individual verifications) or [`migration verification list`](#migration-verification-list) (for all verifications).
+The verification status will show the number of missing paths and files on the target filesystem and also the number of file size mismatches between the source and target.
+The verification status can be viewed by using [`migration verification show`](#migration-verification-show) (for individual verification jobs) or [`migration verification list`](#migration-verification-list) (for all verification jobs).

-These are the main aspects and considerations of this feature:

-* A migration verification can only be performed on a [LIVE or RUNNING](./manage-migrations.md#data-migration-states) data migration.
-* Only one verification can be active at a time for each data migration.
-* Verifications are based on the current progress of the migration, and will ignore any paths that are not yet scanned.
-* For [one-time migrations](./one-time-migration.md) (`--scanOnly`), verifications will ignore any client changes.
-* The verification will ignore any files & directories that have been [excluded](./configure-exclusions.md) from the migration.
-* The verification will take into account any [path mappings](./create-path-mappings.md) that are applicable to the migration.
+Once a verification job is complete, a verification report will be created in the `/var/log/wandisco/livedata-migrator` directory in the format of `verification-report-{verificationId}-{startTime}.log`.
+This report will contain more details including any paths that have discrepancies.

+See [migration verifications](./migration-verifications.md) for more details.

 ```text title="Verify a migration"
 SYNOPSYS